 Training Resources for Medical Language Interpreters and Genetic Counselors

-Research has shown that training greatly reduces the number of mistakes made by language interpreters in a medical situation.
-This study looks at the hiring and training offered at interpreter service agencies serving seven hospitals within the state of Michigan.
-The study was centered around the medical field of genetic counseling and therefore, also studied the training a genetic counseling student would get in graduate school on using a language interpreter in an appointment.
-Information was gathered through interviews and surveys done in person, by phone or by email, within a three month period and the data was compared and contrasted to find similarities between training methods.
-It was concluded that all of the hospitals in Michigan with genetic counseling use trained professional language interpreters.
-Therefore mistakes such as omissions, additions, condensations, substitutions and role exchanges in the conversation should be lessened.
-It was also learning that the majority of the genetic counseling graduate programs in the United States have some form of training on using language interpreters, whether it be from a course in the curriculum, from a separate lecture, or from clinical experience.
-Therefore both parties should be trained in their roles in the genetic counselor, language interpreter, and patient situation.
-Further studies should be done to look at the different types of training for language interpreters and genetic counselors and their success at passing knowledge and information on to a non-English speaking patient.
+Research has shown that training greatly reduces the number of mistakes made by foreign language interpreters in a medical situation.
+This study investigates the hiring and training offered at interpreter service agencies serving seven hospitals within the state of Michigan.
+The study was centered around the medical field of genetic counseling and therefore also studied the training a genetic counseling student would get in graduate school on using a language interpreter in a genetic counseling appointment.
+Information was gathered through interviews and surveys done in person, by phone, or by email, within a three month period and the data were compared and contrasted to find similarities between training methods.
+It was concluded that all of the hospitals in Michigan with genetic counseling use trained professional interpreters.
+Therefore mistakes such as omissions, additions, condensations, substitutions, and role exchanges in the conversation should be lessened.
+It was also learned that the majority of the genetic counseling graduate programs in the United States have some form of training on using language interpreters, whether it be from a course in the curriculum, from a separate lecture, or from clinical experience.
+Therefore both parties should be trained in their roles in the genetic counselor (or facilitator), language interpreter, and patient situation when in an appointment.
+The genetic counseling appointment that uses a language interpreter should be more successful as a result of this training.
+Further research investigating interactions in genetic counseling appointments is needed to determine this success.